coderefinery/ase-workshop-2019/ase-talk.md

 <img src="img/brio-34000-labyrint-i-tre-1.jpg" style="width: 40%;" />

 ???
 Short feedback cycles.
 This high addictive game has a short feedback cycle.
-This how our development evironment should be.
+This how our development environment should be.
 But there must be many feedback cycles, and at many levels.
-This essential for our learning exeperience.
+This essential for our learning experience.
 ---
 # Reproducibility?
 --